gjf2a/pluggable_interrupt_os/README.md

 The code is heavily derivative of the examples from the outstanding resource [Writing an Operating System in Rust](https://os.phil-opp.com/).
-I would like to gratefully acknowledge Phillipp Oppermann's efforts to create this resource.
+I would like to gratefully acknowledge Philipp Oppermann's efforts to create this resource.
 Comments in each source file specify which code elements I have adopted from him.

 Before attempting to use this crate, it is essential to read the following tutorials.
 In fact,